StepanLyahov/StepanLyahov/README.md

 Key achievements:

-- Led architecture of ML-powered personalization platform serving millions of users.
+- Led architecture of a real-time personalization platform serving millions of users under a strict 30 ms latency SLA.
-- Designed ranking pipeline combining K-Means clustering and CatBoost models.
-- Reduced feature storage requirements from ~1 TB to ~40 GB.
+- Designed an ML inference pipeline combining K-Means clustering and CatBoost ranking, reducing feature storage from ~1 TB to ~40 GB while preserving recommendation quality.
+- Owned architecture of a distributed microservices platform using Kafka and gRPC, defining service boundaries, APIs, and asynchronous data synchronization.
-- Designed distributed microservices architecture and communication patterns.
+- Designed fault-tolerant event-driven workflows with idempotent processing and retry mechanisms.
-- Defined APIs, ADRs, and technical standards for backend systems.
+- Acted as technical lead for a backend team of four engineers — decomposing features, reviewing designs, and mentoring developers.
+- Authored ADRs and coordinated architectural decisions across multiple engineering teams.
-- Built fraud detection pipelines processing 1 TB+ of daily events.
+- Built a fraud detection pipeline processing more than 1 TB of clickstream events per day.

 ---